 of the Ombudsperson for Children’s recommandation to include 19

 November - World Day for Prevention of Child Abuse in the “National

 Strategy for the protection of victims of domestic violence 2008-2010”.

 Second Prize 2008 (US$ 1000)

 Corporación Gestión Ecuador - GE,

-made up of young and adult professionals in the field of social management,
+young and adult professionals in the field of social management, administration,

-administration, family therapy, economy and local development, was created
+family therapy, economy and local development, was created five years

-five years ago.
-Its main mission is to facilitate social development
+ago.
+Its main mission is to facilitate social development for disadvantaged

-in prevention of child sexual abuse and generating solidarity campaigns
+of child sexual abuse and generating solidarity campaigns for the handicapped.